 Online templates can be helpful if you are great for creating a resume.
 There are a lot of free options for you can personalize.
 Find a resume template that allows you highlight the aspects of your career experience you want.

-If money is really short, take an available job in a different field so you can stay afloat while you keep looking.
-You can become a bartender or server easily while you search.
+If money is a serious concern for you while you look for a job, take an available job in a different field so you can stay afloat while you keep looking.
+You may find bartending or server easily while you search.